nevillco/nevillco.github.io/_posts/2023-10-20-swift-codable-and-custom-keyed-dictionaries.md

 > In the same way that it is a good practice to write unit tests for bugs, so that developers or users don’t have to find them manually, it is also a good practice to replace those unit tests with compile-time errors where possible, so that developers never have to write or maintain that unit test in the first place.

 ### The Solution: Phantom Types
 The solution to catching this bug at compile time is called a _phantom type_ (I’ve also heard _tagged type_ or _generic wrapper type_).
 It’s a thin wrapper type around some raw type (`String` in our case, though the concept can be generalized) that uses Swift generics to disambiguate values with the same raw type, but different semantics (`UserID` and `SocialGroupID` in our case).
-It only takes a few lines of code:
+It only takes a few lines of code[^1]:
 ```swift
 struct ID<Tag>: Codable, ExpressibleByStringLiteral {
     public var rawValue: String